Integrity Building Inspections

 Integrity Building Inspections uses state of the art Sun Nuclear continuous monitors so just one monitor is accurate enough and the results can be downloaded immediately after the test.
 We can obtain and e-mail your results the same day the Radon test ends.
 Click here for more Radon information on our Radon page.

-Radon Inspections take much longer.
+Radon Testing takes much longer.
 Per EPA protocols it must be a minimum of 48 hours provided that closed house conditions were maintained 12 hours prior to the start of the test.
-A signed Consent to Test Agreement by the homeowner or occupant is required before testing can begin.
+A signed Consent to Test Agreement by our client, homeowner, or occupant is required for us to perform a radon test.
 If continuous monitors were used the results can be obtained immediately after the test.
 If activated charcoal devices were used, they must be sent out to an outside laboratory with additional delays.
-Integrity Building Inspections only uses continuous monitors from Sun Nuclear so the results can be downloaded immediately after the test.
+Integrity Building Inspections only uses continuous monitors* from Sun Nuclear so the results can be downloaded immediately after the test. (* unless testing large multi room buildings)

-Our Contract for Inspection and our inspection fee must be paid before the inspection can begin.
+Our Contract for Inspection must be signed and our inspection fee must be paid at the time of the inspection.
 If you are present during the inspection you can handle these details in person.
-If you choose not to be present you can schedule and pay through pay pal.
+If you choose not to be present you can return the signed contract via e-mail andpay through PayPal (links on our services page).

-We normally e-mail the formal report to our client and the client’s legal representative or real estate agent within a few hours but usually less than 24 hours after the inspection.
-Inspections that have a large number of defects identified may take longer.
-If you are up against your 10 day deadline (normal real estate contract window) please let us know so it can be expedited.
+We normally e-mail the formal report to our client and the client’s legal representative or real estate agent within 24 hours after the inspection.
+If you are up against your 10 day deadline (normal real estate contract window) please let us know so it can be expedited and e-mailed quicker.

-A summary page is an abbriviated listing of the defects found in the detailed complete inspection report.
+A summary page is an abbriviated listing of the more important defects found in the detailed complete inspection report.
 It can easily be attached to your Unacceptable Conditions Statement and aids in negotiation during the real estate transaction.
-One change in 2010 on the KCRAR inspection sheet is that now the complete inspection report must be attached to your unacceptable conditions - not just the summary sheet.
-Be sure to check with your real estate agent as they are your legal representative you chose to help you through the regulations.
+One change since the 2010 KCRAR contract is that the complete inspection report must be attached to your unacceptable conditions - not just the summary sheet.
+Be sure to check with your real estate agent as they are normally your legal representative you chose to help you through the regulations.

 It is best to verify before scheduling the inspection that the utilities are turned on.
-However, if the utilities are not on, we will proceed with the inspection as scheduled the best we can.
+We highly recommend postponning the inspection until the utilities are on.
+However, if the utilities are not on, we can proceed with the inspection as scheduled the best we can.
 Your report will specifically list items that could not be inspected.
 If the buyer signed a standard contract through a realtor, it is usually their legal responsibility to maintain the utilities through the closing date.
-We will re-inspect for an additional fee to cover those items that could not be inspected during the first trip.
+We can re-inspect for an additional fee to cover those items that could not be inspected during the first trip.

 We cannot see behind or through walls.
 Inspectors are detectives look for evidence that defective conditions exist.
 We don’t move furniture or clutter to inspect items.
 It is possible that a homeowner will place objects to block a defect.
 We will do our best to observe defects but we cannot find items specifically blocked or deliberately hidden.
 Too much clutter can prevent inspection of an area because we cannot move the items.
 We cannot safely crawl or climb into areas not constructed for human occupancy so if access to an area is too small, flooded with water, too muddy to walk, we will make note of this condition on our report.
 We will make every reasonable effort to inspect every accessible area.